-- 1 Create an authentication configuration file containing one or more realms.
-For information on Creating configuration file, see "Configuring authentication". - 2 Use the property vbroker.security.authentication.config to involve the configuration file into the runtime.
+- 1. Create an authentication configuration file containing one or more realms.
+For information on Creating configuration file, see Configuring authentication. - 2.
+Use the property vbroker.security.authentication.config to enable use of the configuration file by the runtime.

 '''

-vbroker.security.authentication.config=<the filename of

-the config file>
+vbroker.security.authentication.config=<filename of the config file>

 '''